rancher/docs/content/rancher/v2.x/en/installation/after-installation/etcd-backup-and-restoration/_index.md

 ---
 You can configure a Rancher Kubernetes Engine (RKE) cluster to automatically take snapshots of etcd.
 In a disaster scenario, you can restore these snapshots, which are stored on other cluster nodes.

+>**Note:** Commands for one-time snapshots and recurring snapshots are available only in RKE v0.1.7 and later.

 ## One-Time Snapshots

-RKE v0.1.7 and includes a command that takes a snapshot of a etcd node running in your RKE cluster, which is automatically saved to `/opt/rke/etcd-snapshots`.
+RKE includes a command that takes a snapshot of a etcd node running in your RKE cluster, which is automatically saved to `/opt/rke/etcd-snapshots`.
 The commands works as follows:
 ```
 ./rke etcd snapshot-save --config cluster.yml